castogio/castogio.github.io/content/csa_explained.md

 In this article, I would like to describe what I believe is an interesting mechanic of dot11 wireless networks called _Channel Switch Announcement_ (CSA).
-This is often overlooked as it usually works pretty much flawlessly, but it is pretty much ubiquitous in today's deployments because admins use automatic Resource Radio Management (RRM), which may prompt for (frequent) channel changes on the Access Points as they adapt to the surrounding RF environment.
+This is often overlooked as it usually works flawlessly, but it is almost ubiquitous in today's deployments because admins use automatic Resource Radio Management (RRM), which may prompt for (frequent) channel changes on the Access Points as they adapt to the surrounding RF environment.
 CSAs are also used whenever a Dynamic Frequency Selection (DFS)